scuzzydude/asimov/asimov.md

 The engineer is elected by the scootara for a term of ten years.
 An emergency election is held if the engineer cannot complete his term, for the remainder of the term (decade).

 The engineer's main tool is the disbursement schedule.
 The engineer cannot exceed the disbursement schedule but can disburse lower amounts than the schedule calls for and maintain an engineer's reserve, which can be carried over to the next engineer's term.
-The engineer can also disburse in uneven amounts throughout the terms.
+The engineer can also disburse in uneven amounts throughout a term.

 Essentially, the engineer is the analog to the "invisible hand" in the global economic system.
 The engineer is responsible and accountable to the scootara, not the board.
 The engineer's action is driven by data.
 The engineer is accountable only in the responsibility domain, to provide a stable metric of genius.
 Over time, this data driven decision making process should lead to an algorithmic approach, and the engineer's responsibility should lessen and only be responsible when a fail-safes are triggered in the algorithm.